BroadbandForum/data-model-template/specification/index.md

 ### Parameters

-Like objects and tables, parameters can also be set as read-only or read-write based on their intended use.
+Like objects and tables, parameters can also be set as read-only, read-write or write-once-read-only based on their intended use.
 For reporting, parameters are often set as read-only.

 For example, a parameter defining the number of received packets.
 This should be read-only.